How It Works States Document Types Tools Guides Blog About Create Document - $5

 Does a vehicle power of attorney need to be notarized in Georgia?

-Can someone else transfer a vehicle title for me in Georgia?
+Can someone else transfer my vehicle title for me in Georgia?

-Yes, with a properly executed vehicle power of attorney, you can authorize another person (called an "agent" or "attorney-in-fact") to handle title transfer, registration, and other DMV transactions on your behalf at Georgia Department of Revenue.
-The agent must present the signed power of attorney along with the other required title transfer documents.
-This is limited to vehicle-related DMV transactions — it does not grant the agent any other authority over your affairs.
+Yes.
+A vehicle power of attorney lets you authorize an agent to handle title transfers, registration, and other DMV transactions at Georgia Department of Revenue on your behalf.
+The agent must present the signed POA with the other required title documents.
+It only covers vehicle-related DMV transactions - it does not create any other authority over your finances or affairs.

-What is a vehicle power of attorney used for?
+What is the difference between a vehicle POA and a general power of attorney?

 How long is a vehicle power of attorney valid in Georgia?

-In Georgia, a vehicle power of attorney remains valid until it is revoked in writing by the principal, or until the principal passes away.
-You can also set a specific expiration date on the document.
-If no expiration date is specified, the power of attorney remains in effect indefinitely.
-Many people choose to set a 30-day or 90-day expiration to limit the duration of the agent's authority.
+A vehicle POA in Georgia remains valid until revoked in writing by the principal or upon the principal's death.
+You can set a specific expiration date on the document.
+Many people set a 30- or 90-day window to limit the agent's authority to the time needed for the specific transaction.

 Ready to create your Georgia vehicle poa bill of sale?